-Psychodrama - Wikipedia Psychodrama is an action method, often used as a psychotherapy, in which clients use spontaneous dramatization, role playing, and dramatic self-presentation to investigate and gain insight into their lives [1]
+Psychodrama - Wikipedia Psychodrama is an acting method, often used as a psychotherapy, in which clients use spontaneous dramatization, role playing, and dramatic self-presentation to investigate and gain insight into their lives [1]

 What Is Psychodrama Therapy?
 10 Techniques for Your Sessions Psychodrama therapy uses role-playing dramatization to explore personal problems gain new perspectives This therapeutic approach encourages emotional expression fosters self-discovery, promoting healing growth